Antônio Delfim Netto

-Antônio Delfim Netto (born May 1, 1928) is a Brazilian economist, former Minister of Finance, Agriculture, and Planning of Brazil, professor and congressman.
-During his incumbency as Minister of Finance of Brazil, the country experienced the so-called Milagre Econômico (the Economic Miracle), a time of unprecedented economic growth.
+Antônio Delfim Netto ([ɐ̃ˈtoni.u dɛwˈfĩ ˈnɛtu, ɐ̃ˈtonju -]; 1 May 1928 – 12 August 2024) was a Brazilian economist, academic, and politician who was the Minister of Finance, Agriculture, and Planning, as well as a congressman.
+During his incumbency as Minister of Finance of Brazil, the country experienced the so-called Economic Miracle, a time of unprecedented economic growth.

 The Milagre Econômico overseen by Delfim Netto relied on a heterodox, developmentalist model.
 The economic expansion relied on low wages, rapidly rising exports, and foreign capital inflows.
-Delfim Netto originated the phrase "cake theory" in reference to this model: the cake had to grow before it could be distributed.
+Delfim Netto gave another added meaning to the phrase "cake theory" in reference to this model: the cake had to grow before it could be distributed.
 Although the "cake" in his metaphor did grow, it was highly unequally distributed.
+Delfim Netto died in São Paulo on 12 August 2024, at the age of 96.